Kent State Golden Flashes: Rivalries

 The most prominent rival for Kent State is the Akron Zips of the University of Akron, located approximately 10 mi to the southwest of Kent in Akron, Ohio.
 The earliest athletic meeting between the two schools is a men's basketball game on February 19, 1916, in Kent, followed by a baseball game later that year, also in Kent.
 The two schools first met in football in 1923.
 They were conference rivals as members of the Ohio Athletic Conference from 1932–1936 and again from 1944–1951.
-Kent State joined the Mid-American Conference in 1951 and Akron joined the MAC in 1992 after transitioning to Division I-A in football.
-The Flashes compete with the Zips in softball, men's and women's basketball, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's golf, women's soccer, and women's volleyball.
+Kent State joined the Mid-American Conference in 1951 and Akron joined the MAC in 1992 after transitioning to the Division I Football Bowl Subdivision (FBS) in football.
+The Flashes compete with the Zips in baseball, men's and women's basketball, men's and women's indoor and outdoor track and field, women's cross country, women's golf, women's lacrosse, women's soccer, softball, and women's volleyball.

 Since 1946, the two football teams have competed for the Wagon Wheel trophy.
-Through the 2015 meeting, Akron leads the overall series in football 32–24–2, but Kent State leads the series since the Wagon Wheel was contested, 23–21–1.
-The rivalry in men's basketball is an even closer series with Kent State leading the Zips 72–71 through the 2015–16 season.
-Since the late 1990s, both teams have been consistent contenders for the MAC East, MAC, and MAC Tournament titles, so games between the two often have implications in the conference standings or in the tournament.
-Since Akron's first MAC East title in 1998, the two teams have combined for eight MAC Tournament championships, eight MAC regular-season championships, and 13 MAC East division titles.
+Through the 2022 meeting, Akron leads the overall series in football 35–28–2, but Kent State leads the series since the Wagon Wheel was contested, 27–24–1.
+The rivalry in men's basketball is an even closer series with Kent State leading the Zips 83–81 through the 2022–23 season.
+Since the late 1990s, both teams have been consistent contenders for the MAC overall and MAC Tournament titles, as well as the former MAC East division, so games between the two often have title implications for the regular season or in the tournament.
+Since Akron's first MAC East title in 1998, the two teams have combined for 11 MAC Tournament championships, 11 MAC regular-season championships, and 16 MAC East division titles.